carlow78/fruit-memory/README.md

 ## User Stories

-As a player I want to ...
+As a user I want to ...

 * be able to see instructions about how to play the game.
 * be able to start a New Game.